 Modern diffractometers allow for routine, often highly automated, and relatively painless collection of high quality single crystal X-ray diffraction data.
 When these powerful sources and sensitive detectors are combined with automatic solution software (such as AutoChem or ShelXT) it can sometimes give the apperance of generating publication ready material, or at least that a minimum of work is left.
-However this often isn't the case, and it can serve to deny the end user the experience of "working up" their own data.
+However this often isn't really the case.

 On this page you will links to the software and techniques that I use on a day-to-day basis in working up my own XRD data.

 Software you'll need, and it's free!